mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 The component encapsulates a message in the type `UserMessage`.

-To make the component as independent of this type as possible, the component uses knowledge about this type only in a few very conciously choosen locations:
+To make the component as independent of this type as possible, the component uses knowledge about this type only in a few very consciously chosen locations:
 * The component receives `UserMessage`s via its ports for communication with other components.
-Thus, the handler methods for port invocations know that the concrete type of messages is `UserMessage`.
+Thus, the handler methods for port invocations know that the concrete type of a message is `UserMessage`.
 * In all other places of the component, the concrete type `UserMessage` is hidden behind the abstract class `Serializable`.
-Consequently, in all of these place, the only assumption the component makes about the messages it is supposed to store is that they can be serialized into and deserialized from a raw byte buffer.
+Consequently, in all of these places, the only assumption the component makes about the messages it is supposed to store is that they can be serialized into and deserialized from a raw byte buffer.
 No other assumptions are needed to store it in a file.

 Therefore, the handler methods receive a message as a `UserMessage` but only call other methods in the component by passing them a base class pointer of type `Serializable` to the message.